Do Animals Know Something We Don’t?

 On the Water

 A lot of fish behavior can tell you about what’s coming.
 It’s a great fishing trick to get out on the water just before a storm.
 The coming front often turns fish on and makes them aggressive.
 When the storm is very close the fish can shut down.
-Jumping fish can be a sign of electric impulses in the air and water, or even of pressure changes.
+Jumping fish can be a sign of electric impulses in the air a

 Frogs often head for higher ground, and can actually be seen climbing away from water bodies, before storms.
 They will also get quieter at night.